 The JCEF’s model allows you to initialize Chromium faster, but it has major drawbacks:

-• Chromium consumes the memory and CPU of the Java process.
 The more Chromium instances you create, the more resources are taken from your application.

-• Any error or unexpected behavior in Chromium might cause a JVM crash and terminate your Java application with the potential user data lost.
+A JVM crash terminates your Java application with the potential user data loss.

-• The Java process becomes susceptible to security vulnerabilities in Chromium.
+The Java process becomes susceptible to security vulnerabilities in Chromium.

 JxBrowser runs Chromium in a separate process and communicates with it through the IPC.
 This way, Chromium does not affect the memory usage of the Java process.